Subject Leader: Miss Gordon

 At Lee Brigg Infant & Nursery School we believe that the teaching of mathematics should equip children with the strategies, knowledge and mathematical language to help them to understand and make sense of the world around them.

-Mathematics is integral in everyday life and with this in mind we endeavour to ensure that our children develop a healthy and enthusiastic attitude towards mathematics that will stay with them and make them confident lifelong learners in maths.
+Mathematics is integral in everyday life and with this in mind we endeavour to ensure that our children develop a healthy and enthusiastic attitude towards mathematics, that will stay with them and make them confident lifelong learners.

 Our approach to the curriculum in mathematics is based upon a language rich, active learning experience.
 We believe that children learn best if they are exposed to new concepts with hands on practise and immersion in new technical vocabulary.
 Our children are taught mathematical knowledge through the support of concrete resources and pictorial representations, before moving on to a more abstract approach.
 We ensure that they have a firm grasp of the four key calculations, (addition, subtraction, division and multiplication), so that by year 2 children are confident with abstract learning and problem solving.

 Children use practical equipment e.g. Numicon, counting bears and counters to gain a solid understanding of mathematical concepts, making links with new learning and developing analytical thinking for problem solving.
 Across school every new concept in mathematics is taught practically and in real contexts first, to support understanding and deepen learning.

 When children are ready they replace concrete apparatus with a pictorial representation - essentially a drawing or picture which still provides them with a support to access their learning.
 This is sometimes used directly alongside the concrete resources to aid understanding.

 Once children really understand the concept, they can then move into the abstract - using numbers and symbols and formal written methods, as well as developing their mental recall.